ICT safety is about being safe online.

 An online safety policy is in place and is integrated with our behaviour and safeguarding and child protection policies.

-We have a home school agreement that relates to our ‘Acceptable use policy’ which we ask all parents to read and sign
+We have a home school agreement that relates to our ‘Acceptable use policy’ which we ask parents to read and sign

 We are teaching a progressive curriculum that is used to promote online safety through teaching pupils: